yourpalfranc/hello-world/README.md

 And, now some more text since the first didn't seem to work??

 OK, it appears we might be getting somewhere??

+Now, what if I add some text up here in GitHub?